Law Enforcement Contacts in Children's Residential Facilities (AB 388)

 CDSS began compiling data on the number, types, and outcomes of all law enforcement contacts reported by the specified providers during the 2016 calendar year¹.
 Facility level data, which includes information on the number, type and outcome of all licensing complaints, as well as citations, exclusion orders, suspensions, revocations or surrenders was compiled starting with the 2015 calendar year.

 During the initial implementation of this project, CDSS received inconsistent and/or incomplete information from some facilities which resulted in poor data quality.
 In response, CDSS modified the incident report format to improve the data collection process.
 The revised incident reporting form was made available to providers in May of 2016.
 As such, the data collected in 2017 is not consistent with the 2016 data as reporting and data collection procedures in 2016 were still being developed.
 Additionally, 2016 data did not include complete follow-up information.
 For example, there may have been incidents resulting in youth being placed in juvenile hall that were not updated in the 2016 data.
 Therefore, caution should be used when making comparisons between 2016 and 2017.
 Data received in 2017 marks the period in which more consistent information was produced.
 Data prior to 2018 included all law enforcement contacts made regarding a dependent in care, regardless of facility involvement.
-Published data for 2018 and moving forward only includes law enforcement contacts that were made by facility staff and dependents of the facility, whereas previous years published data included all law enforcement contacts made regarding a dependent in care, regardless of facility involvement.
-This change was made to better reflect the intent of the original law, AB 388.
+Published data for 2018-2020 only includes law enforcement contacts that were made by facility staff and dependents of the facility.
+Starting in 2021, the data reflects a change in reporting methodology including a further review of all Law Enforcement (LE) Contacts.
+Incidents were further reviewed and those identified as not per the intent of the law (AB 388) were excluded.

 A few important notes regarding the 2021 data: